 Ringworm can be hard to spot in cats, especially in longhaired breeds.
 As the condition primarily affects the skin of felines, it can easily be disguised by fur.

-- Scales developing on the skin and fur.
-These may be obvious locations, such as your cat’s face
+- Scales developing on the skin and fur, such as the face

 - Fur falling out in clumps, leaving behind patches of inflamed, crusty skin